animesh10/electrode-gitbook/overview/what-is-electrode.md

 * [Electrify](https://github.com/electrode-io/electrify) - a tool for analyzing the module tree of webpack projects.

-* [Electrode-Docgen](https://github.com/electrode-io/electrode-docgen) - a custom metadata extractor for the Electrode framework, automates component documentation. mentation.
+* [Electrode-Docgen](https://github.com/electrode-io/electrode-docgen) - a custom metadata extractor for the Electrode framework, automates component documentation.